Dad, food and me.

 And there was no such thing as portion control.
 He would never eat a single orange.
 It was always four.
 He’d cut them in half, suck the life out of them and present the plate, with the halves turned inside out, clean.
 And chestnuts.
-Together with liquorice and the oranges, the holy trinity of wind.
+Together with liquorice and the oranges, a holy trinity of fart.

-And when I went away to school and moaned about the apples, regular food parcels used to arrive, express delivery, full of Washington Reds and pink grapefruit, from M&S, of course.
+And when I went away to school and moaned about the crappy apples, regular food parcels used to arrive, express delivery of course, full of Washington Reds and pink grapefruit, from M&S, of course.
 Luxury.

 That was the thing with my father.
 You only had to mention that you needed something, or were thinking about getting something, and without telling you, he would go and get it.
 Whether you really wanted it or not.
 Without checking which one you actually wanted.
 And once you said you needed something, he kept on buying it for you, over and over.
 Need a document holder for work?
 I’ve got four, picked up at his favourite bargain-hunting ground, TJ Hughes.